 Ronald H. McGlynn, Chairman

-Ron is one of the co-founders of CRM.
-He serves as firm Chairman and is a key member of the CRM Executive Committee.
-Ron became President of CRM in 1983, Chief Executive Officer in 1998, and was most recently named Chairman in 2005.
+Ron is one of the co-founders of CRM and currently serves as firm Chairman.
+Ron became President of CRM in 1983, Chief Executive Officer in 1998, and Chairman in 2005.
 Prior to CRM, Ron was a portfolio manager and an investment analyst for Chase Manhattan Bank, Standard & Poor’s InterCapital, and Oppenheimer & Company.
 He earned a BA from Williams College and an MBA from Columbia University Business School.
 Ron serves as Chairman of the Investment Committee on the Board of Trustees at Winthrop University Hospital.

 Edward J. Rosenthal, Former Vice Chairman Emeritus

 Ed’s career in investment management began in 1960 as a senior partner at Ladenburg, Thalmann & Company.
 He became Treasurer of CRM in 1983, Vice Chairman in 1998 and was named Vice Chairman Emeritus in 2005.
 He received a BA degree from Cornell University and an MBA from Columbia Business School.

 Our dear friends, mentors, and dedicated philanthropists, Ed and Gerry, passed away in November 2009 and February 2018, respectively.